Questions? Call0808 196 1942orMessage us

 Embryo transfer

-If your embryos develop into healthy blastocysts, the next step is embryo transfer.
+If your embryos develop into healthy blastocysts, the next step in your IVF process timeline is the embryo transfer.

-The timing of your transfer depends on whether you’re having a fresh transfer or if your embryos need to be frozen first, for example, if you’re having preimplantation genetic testing (PGT).
+The timing of your transfer depends on whether you’re having a fresh transfer or if your embryos need to be frozen first, such as when undergoing preimplantation genetic testing (PGT).

-A fresh embryo transfer is carried out when the blastocysts are ready on day five or six.
-You’ll visit your clinic for the procedure, which is simpler than egg retrieval.
+A fresh embryo transfer is typically carried out when the blastocysts are ready on day five or six.
+This procedure is simpler than egg retrieval, and you’ll visit your clinic for it.

-If you’re having a frozen transfer, you’ll need to wait for the results and prepare your womb lining again for implantation.
-This can take at least six weeks and you can choose to delay it further if needed.
+If you’re having a frozen embryo transfer, you’ll need to wait for the test results and then prepare your womb lining again for implantation.
+This preparation can take at least six weeks, and you can choose to delay it further if needed.

-In some cases, a fresh embryo transfer might not be possible if you were overstimulated during ovarian stimulation.
-Although your consultant carefully monitors your dose and your reaction, some people respond strongly to the injections.
+In some cases, a fresh embryo transfer might not be possible, especially if you were overstimulated during ovarian stimulation.
+Although your consultant carefully monitors your medication and response, some people react strongly to the injections.

 You’ll need some time to recover, so your embryo transfer may be delayed slightly.
-This can be frustrating, but by letting your womb recover before the transfer, your fertility specialist aims to give you the highest possible chances of success.
+While this can be frustrating, allowing your womb to recover before transfer improves your chances of success.

 The two-week wait